MMP for Enriques pairs and singular Enriques varieties: Introduction

-The main body of the theory of Enriques manifolds is contained in the original references \cite{BNWS11,OS11a,OS11b}.
-Here we further explore the geometric properties of Enriques manifolds and we study the asymptotic theory of divisors on them.
-In particular, motivated by Payne's question \cite[Problem]{Payne06} about the duality between the closure of the $k$-ample cone (see \autoref{dfn:amp_k-cone}) and the cone of birationally $k$-movable curves (see \autoref{dfn:birationally_k-movable_cone}), which can be viewed as a generalization of the duality between the pseudo-effective cone and the cone of movable curves \cite[Theorem 2.2]{BDPP13}, we give the following affirmative answer for Enriques manifolds.
+Additionally, we address \cite[Problem]{Payne06} in the setting of Enriques manifolds.
+More precisely, Payne asks whether the closure of the cone of $k$-ample classes (see \autoref{dfn:amp_k-cone}) and the cone of birationally $k$-movable curves (see \autoref{dfn:birationally_k-movable_cone}) are dual.
+This problem can be viewed as an attempt to generalize the duality between the pseudoeffective cone and the cone of movable curves, obtained by \cite[Theorem 2.2]{BDPP13}.
+We establish here the following duality result, which is an analog of \cite[Theorem B]{DRO25} for Enriques manifolds.